NijazK/GreenPaceSecurityDevelopment/README.md

 * This document applies to all staff that create, deploy, or support custom software at Green Pace.

 # First publication
-* There are seven steps outlined below that align with the elements you will be graded on in the accompanying rubric.
-When you complete these steps, you will have finished the security policy.
+* First publication included seven steps that were outlined below that align with the elements and user requests.

 # Second Publication/Improvements
 ## Revise the C/C++ Standards